Deadfall LIVE! w/ Chelsea Peretti (HDTGM Matinee)

 I guess that's true.

-By the way, I just think it's funny to refer to an author as the genius behind because it's like you can say that but like when you see it something where you don't with a genius it's not certainly clear it's like oh yeah he's the genius behind that movie but you know the author of the book
+By the way, I just think it's funny to refer to an author as the genius behind because it's like you can say that, but like when you see it, something where you don't, with a genius, it's not certainly clear.

-the guy that brought you
+He wasn't like.
+He's the guy that brought you

-Tom Sawyer and the guy behind Huck Finn
+Tom Sawyer.
+And the guy behind Huck Finn.

-Behind Huck Finn leads you to believe that there are other people that also like executed it as well.
+Behind Huck Finn leads you to believe that there are other people that also executed it as well.

 That's the only scene with any music in the background.

 Shocked me.
+Oh, my gosh.

 And then Charlie Sheen works for a man who has a lobster claw for a hand.